dil-bekor-lbombolya/srp-workshop-starter/README.md

 # Single Responsibility Principle (SRP) Workshop

 ## Overview
 This workshop is designed to help you understand and practice the Single Responsibility Principle, one of the core SOLID principles.
-You'll refactor code that violates SRP into a clean, maintainable solution.
+You'll refactor Python code that violates SRP into a clean, maintainable solution.

 ## Exercise: Student Grade Calculator

 ### Current Problem
-The `StudentGradeManager` class in `StudentGradeManager.cs` violates the Single Responsibility Principle by handling multiple responsibilities in a single class.
+The `StudentGradeManager` class in `student_grade_manager.py` violates the Single Responsibility Principle by handling multiple responsibilities in a single class.

 ### Your Tasks

 #### Task 1: Identify Responsibilities and Refactor (10 minutes)
-Look at the `ProcessStudent` method in `StudentGradeManager` class and identify the different responsibilities it handles.
+Look at the `process_student` method in `StudentGradeManager` class and identify the different responsibilities it handles.

 **Questions to consider:**
 - What different "reasons to change" can you identify?